thelpb/quicktime/README.md

 # QuickTime
 An SPT AKI mod which provides a simple facility to quickly change the time in-game.

-This was built and briefly tested with the 26535 client and SPT AKI 3.7.6.
-It should work with the client as setup under any 3.7.x release though.
+This was built and briefly tested with the 29197 client and SPT AKI 3.8.0.

-I am not a developer so I apologize in advance for this.

 ![teaser](https://i.imgur.com/sKuibID.gif)